by Martin Maenza

 “Good,” Nero replied.
 “As for why I am here, I have something for you.”
 He held out the box he had tucked under his arm.
 “A little present to mark the date of our first meeting over three years ago.
 I meant to get it to you last autumn, but I got sidetracked with some other business.”

 Sabrina Sultress took the box from the man cautiously.
-It had been a long time since she had seen the lawyer, after he had helped her get an early release from the institution she was placed.
+It had been a long time since she had seen the lawyer, after he had helped her get an early release from the institution where she had been placed.
 With all the things going on with her career the last year or so, she hadn’t even thought once about him.
 It was rather odd for him to show up now.

 “You shouldn’t have,” she said, being courteous.
 The box was a bit heavier than she expected, so she put it down carefully on the dark marble table that ran behind the sofa.
 With her long, red-painted fingernails, Sabrina carefully undid the red ribbon that held the box closed.
 She then lifted the lid.